TULiberalArts/Public-Policy/pages/next-stops.md

 permalink: /next-stops/
 layout: page
 published: true
+meta-description: >-
+  Whatever you are interested in, we can put you in touch with someone who can help  you get there.
+Apply now.
 ---
 Our MPP graduates help each other.
 Whatever you're interested in, we can put you in touch with someone who can help you get there.
 Convinced?
 [Declare your major](#make-your-declaration), learn about [transfer options](#thinking-of-transferring) or [apply to Temple](#apply).